 The C110 Skyline GT-R was made for less than 12 months due to the 1973 OPEC oil crisis.
 It featured an in-line 6 cylinder engine designed by the Prince Motor Company, whom Nissan bought out in 1966.
 It had four valves per cylinder which was very rare at the time.
 This engine would also appear in the Nissan Fairlady Z 432R – a faster limited edition version of the Fairlady Z developed for production car racing.

-Nissan Autech Zagato Stelvio.
-Boom-era Japan saw manufacturers like Nissan doing all kinds of interesting things.
-This was back when the land the the imperial palace was based on in Tokyo was worth more than the entire state of California.
+Boom-era Japan saw manufacturers like Nissan doing all kinds of interesting things, none more so than the Nissan Autech Zagato Stelvio.
+This was back when the land of the imperial palace was based on in Tokyo was worth more than the entire state of California.
 This also explains why Nissan tried to sell a car that cost 18 million yen new.
 Or more than a Honda NSX.

 Autech was Nissan’s equivalent of Mercedes’ AMG at the time.
 They had to improve on the Nissan Leopard coupe.
 Fortunately the Nissan Leopard coupe shared its floor pan with the equivalent Nissan Skyline.
 Autech put in a good effort working on performance, handling and braking.

-Autech reached out to an Italian design to give the car a distinctive yet classy look.
+Autech reached out to an Italian design house to give the car a distinctive yet classy look.
+Interestingly, they chose Zagato.
 In the end you ended up with a distinctive Italian car with Japanese build quality – which sounds quite appealing.
 The interior reminded me a bit of the pre-Fiat Maseratis Biturbo models, particularly in the use of walnut wood veneer and leather.